potassco/clorm/docs/clorm/predicate.rst

 be far apart, leading to potential problems when code needs to be refactored.

-The solution to this problem is to create a sub-class of :class:`~clorm.RawField` that performs the appropriate data conversion.
-However, sub-classing :class:`~clorm.Rawfield` directly requires dealing with raw Clingo ``Symbol`` objects.
+The solution to this problem is to create a sub-class of :class:`~clorm.BaseField` that performs the appropriate data conversion.
+However, sub-classing :class:`~clorm.Basefield` directly requires dealing with raw Clingo ``Symbol`` objects.
 A better alternative is to sub-class the :class:`~clorm.StringField` class so you need to only deal with the string to date conversion.